U.S. Supreme Court allows Trump to wind down census early

-WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday allowed President Donald Trump’s administration to wind down population counting for the 2020 U.S. census earlier than originally planned in a blow to civil rights groups concerned about an undercount particularly of racial minorities.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday allowed President Donald Trump’s administration to wind down population counting for the 2020 U.S. census earlier than planned, in a blow to civil rights groups concerned about an undercount, particularly of racial minorities.

-The justices put on hold a lower court ruling that had ordered that the decennial population count be continued until Oct.
-31. The Census Bureau on Aug.
-3 announced that it would wind down data collection by Sept.
+The justices blocked a lower-court ruling that had ordered the decennial population count be continued until Oct.
+31. The Census Bureau said on Aug.
+3 that it would wind down data collection by Sept.
 30, a month earlier than originally scheduled.

 The plaintiffs argued that the “rushed” schedule would lead to inaccurate census results and “a massive undercount of the country’s communities of color.”
 They said in an Oct.
 10 filing that a ruling for the Trump administration would allow it “to stop the 2020 Census count, shut down field operations, fire hundreds of thousands of employees, and start processing data the very next day.”